 - Access to Vocabulary.com must be restricted to the licensed users of your Vocabulary.com subscription.
-If other schools have access to your SSO system that are not part of you license agreement with Vocabulary.com, you must take steps to ensure that they may not log on to Vocabulary.com through your SSO server.
+If other schools have access to your SSO system that are not part of your license agreement with Vocabulary.com, you must take steps to ensure that they may not log on to Vocabulary.com through your SSO server.

-- A SAML 2.0 identity provider that that is accessible from both inside and outside your network.
+- A SAML 2.0 identity provider that is accessible from both inside and outside your network.
 Examples of these include Active Directory Federated Services and Shibboleth.

 - Your Identity Provider must be configured to pass the following fields to us: